One church, many paths

 When all this is over,

-Maybe we’ll think of how beautifully the first returning birds sang,
+maybe we’ll think how beautifully the spring birds sang,

 the squirrels who entertained us,

-or the elder who teared when a stranger brought bread.
+or the elder’s tears when a stranger brought bread.

-Maybe we’ll remember the passing nods of greeting,
+Maybe we’ll recall the passing nods of greeting,

 When all this is over,

-perhaps we’ll think about the angels who sewed masks for strangers,
+perhaps we’ll think about angels who sewed masks for strangers,

 and sang to each other from a distance,